 PRIMARY DUTIES & RESPONSIBILITIES

-- As a key member of the President’s Cabinet, the VPIAC participates in strategic planning and works collaboratively with leadership across the institution: in academic affairs, student affairs, finance and administration, among others, to ensure alignment with and creative approaches to support key academic and college priorities, initiatives and opportunities.
+- As a key member of the President’s Cabinet, the VPIA participates in strategic planning and works collaboratively with leadership across the institution: in academic affairs, student affairs, finance and administration, among others, to ensure alignment with and creative approaches to support key academic and college priorities, initiatives and opportunities.

 - Embrace and advance the distinctive mission, vision and goals of the College in concert with the Board of Trustees, President, leadership, faculty, staff, alumni and community.
 Embody values of faith, community, justice, excellence, and uphold the College’s commitments to diversity and inclusion.

 - Create and execute a strategic advancement plan, focusing on relationships, processes, goals, and metrics to significantly increase the levels of sustainable, diversified gifts and grants for the College’s annual, capital, and endowment needs.